Eduhuu/taller-master-ugr/README.md

 # taller-master-ugr
 A repository to showcase how GitHub works to master students

-# Master of the Universe Level Exercises
+# Master of the Universe Level Exercise

 Welcome to the Master of the Universe level!
-These expert-level exercises focus on repository security, branch protection, and professional best practices for team collaboration.
+This expert-level exercise focuses on repository security, branch protection rules, and professional best practices including GPG signing for verified commits.

-## Exercise 1 - Branch Protection Rules and Pull Request Workflows
+## Exercise - Branch Protection Rules and Security Best Practices (GPG Signing & Sensitive Data Management)
-**Objective**: Implement enterprise-grade branch protection and establish secure collaboration workflows.
+**Objective**: Implement enterprise-grade branch protection rules and security best practices including GPG-signed verified commits and secure data management.

+**Tasks**:

-**Tasks - Part A: Set Up Branch Protection on GitHub**:
+### Part 1: Set Up Branch Protection Rules on GitHub
 1. Navigate to your repository on GitHub
 2. Go to Settings → Branches → Add branch protection rule
 3. Configure protection for the `main` branch: